-The San Diego Cooperative Charter School is a free, public educational institution.
+SDCCS is a free, public educational institution.
 We have limited dollars to spend on enrichment activities that enhance our students' education.
-Therefore, our PSA and Board organize various fundraising activities throughout the year to provide funds for field trips, special classes such as art and dance, and school assemblies.
-We invite and encourage participation from all family members at San Diego Cooperative Charter School and encourage participation in the wide range of fundraising activities that occur throughout the year.
+Therefore, our PSA and the BOD organize various fundraising activities throughout the year to provide funds for field trips, special classes such as art and dance, and school assemblies.
+We invite and encourage participation from all family members at SDCCS and encourage participation in the wide range of fundraising activities that occur throughout the year.